cybozu-go/placemat/docs/resource.md

     - `maxcpus`: The amount of maximum hotpluggable CPUs.
 (CPU hotplug is not tested in placemat)
 - `cpu`: The amount of virtual CPUs.
 Compatibility for older placemat and exclusive with `smp`.
 - `memory`: The amount of memory.
 - `numa`: The NUMA configuration.
 At present, only supports simple symmetric configuration: the amount of cpus and memory are same for all NUMA nodes and all the distances between NUMA nodes are same.
+If `numa` is omitted, no `-numa` option is passed to QEMU.
     - `nodes`: The number of NUMA nodes.
 - `network-device-queue`: The count of VM's network device queue.
 Placemat enables multi queue virtio-net if network-device-queue is greater than 1.
 - `smbios`: System Management BIOS (SMBIOS) values for `manufacturer`, `product`, and `serial`.
 If `serial` is not set, a hash value of the node's name is used.